rhiannonbar/GISC420/README.md

 ## Methods & Discussion
 We initially downloaded the Wellington LiDAR 1m DEM from Land Information New Zealand.
 We created a mosaic DEM from the rasters provided.
 When experimenting with Viewshed using the DEM we found the analysis took a long time to run due to the extent of the DEM.
-For this reason we chose to clip the DEM and perform our analysis in a smaller area.
+For this reason, we chose to clip the DEM and perform our analysis in a smaller area.
 We chose an area close to the centre of Wellington which we are both familiar with.
 This should help us when interpreting the accuracy of the viewshed analysis we generate.

 Once we created a [DEM for the Wellington City area and a .shp for a small roadlength](https://github.com/rhiannonbar/GISC420/blob/fcf0f14e5222b6bf6185d1670432550e50b411bc/Final%20Project%20Initial%20Data.zip) to trial we started experimenting both within ArcGIS and using Python tools outside of ArcGIS.
 Some of our challenges and choices are discussed below:

 ### ArcGIS Pro Model Builder
 We first used the Generate Points Along Lines tools and added Distance as an inputable parameter, along with the DEM file and the linear feature segment.
 Using distance as an model parameter means the number of points (and the number of viewshed's generated) will change based on the length of the linear feature that is fed into the model.
 We set a minimum of 5m for the distance as viewshed analysis can be computationally challenging and take a long time.
 We chose not to apply a maximum distance between points to try and make the tool more versatile.
 For example, we would want to have a much greater distance when placing points along a highway compared with a smaller road in a housing development.
 We knew that we had to iterate through the points created in order to run viewshed for each of the points.
 We decided to use the Iterate Feature Selection tool which would go through and highlight each row(/point) within the dataset and run the viewshed.
 From there, we ran a visibility analysis on each point taking in the additional parameters of observer offset and surface offset to set how tall the observer and the future object would be from the DEM surface.
 This part of the iteration was successful and we were able to create [a model that would create a viewshed raster for each point.](https://github.com/rhiannonbar/GISC420/blob/fcf0f14e5222b6bf6185d1670432550e50b411bc/ArcGISModelGraphic.svg)

 We ran into issues at the "Append" stage.
 We tried using both the Append and Raster Calculator functions to add each raster to a final output raster.
 Since the iteration in ArcGIS doesn't allow as much control, and you are only able to use a single instance of iteration, we found that we were unable to append or add together datasets without resetting the original raster.
 This meant that the raster overwrote itself to its original empty values at the beginning of each loop.
 Although this was challenging, we were still able to create a tool that created [a useful output](https://github.com/rhiannonbar/GISC420/blob/main/OutputExample.pdf), it just still requires a manual raster calculation as a last step.
+We also experimented by grouping the components within the model to see if we could perform multiple individual steps within one model but didn't have any success.
+This experience highlighted the limitations of attempting to perform more complex tasks using model builder.

+INCUDE FINAL OUTPUT

 ### ArcGIS Pro Script in Spyder and Jupyter Notebooks/Lab